-A small hiatal hernia may cause no discomfort at all, but if the hernia is large, it can cause acid reflux, heartburn, and chest pain so severe it can be confused with a heart attack.
+A small hiatal hernia may cause no discomfort at all, but if the hiatal hernia is large, it can cause acid reflux, heartburn, and chest pain so severe it can be confused with a heart attack.

 There are two main types of hiatal hernia.
 One type may be a cause for serious concern, even when no symptoms are present, because complications can arise in which the blood supply is cut off to the stomach.
-Vadim Gritsus, M.D. is a New Jersey general surgeon certified by the American Board of Surgery with extensive experience in minimally invasive general surgery procedures.
+Vadim Gritsus, M.D. is a New Jersey bariatric surgeon certified by the American Board of Surgery with extensive experience in minimally invasive general surgery procedures.

 If hiatal hernia surgery is needed, Dr. Gritsus can perform an advanced laparoscopic procedure with only a few small incisions in the abdomen.
 Minimally invasive, laparoscopic hiatal hernia repair uses smaller incisions for less scarring and pain, less risk of infection, and an easier, faster recovery.